- Search The Registry

 Dunbar Hospital in Detroit, MI, was founded on this date in 1917.

 During World War I, health care for Blacks in Detroit was inferior compared to whites, as neighborhoods and the city was changing.
 More than 30,000 African Americans lived in Detroit, which was severely segregated.
-Black physicians could not join the staffs of Detroit's white hospitals and patients were denied care at the city's white hospitals.
+Black physicians could not join the staff of Detroit's white hospitals and patients were denied care at the city's white hospitals.
 So, 30 Black doctors, members of the Allied Medical Society (now the Detroit Medical Society), incorporated Dunbar Hospital, the city's first nonprofit community hospital for the African American population.